Cameron, Texas, United States Guide

 Day Trips

-Approximately 1 hour by car Round Top, Texas, is famous for its bi-annual antique shows, but it's worth a visit even when the shows aren't happening.
-This tiny town boasts charming shops, art galleries, and unique restaurants.
-The historic Henkel Square Market offers a glimpse into the past, and the surrounding countryside is beautiful.
-If you're visiting during the antique shows, be prepared for crowds and a treasure trove of unique finds.
+Approximately 1 hour 15 minutes by car Round Top is famous for its bi-annual antique shows, but it's worth a visit even when the shows aren't happening.
+The town boasts charming shops, art galleries, and unique restaurants.
+The Henkel Square Market offers a glimpse into the town's history, and the surrounding countryside is beautiful.

-Approximately 1 hour 30 minutes by car Brenham
+Approximately 1 hour 45 minutes by car College Station

 Travel Time